Plane Castle, also known as Plean Tower or Cock-a-bendy Castle, is a 15th century tower house and 16th century hall house.

 By 1902 the castle was owned by a Mr Ritchie however around 1905 Plane was bought by David Prentice Menzies, an artist from Glasgow with an interest in history, who restored the tower between 1908 and 1911 and added an extension to the battlements to create another floor.
 The west entrance to the ground floor vaulted chamber was blocked and new windows and doorway added on the south wall, and the original first floor entrance was converted into a window.
 A staircase was added in the north-east corner of the ground floor to link up with the spiral staircase above.
 He also restored the ground floor of the hall house, above which was a raised garden, and added a castellated courtyard wall.

 Menzies died at the castle in 1927 having not married and leaving no children.
-In the 1940s the castle was bought by Ida Fulton who restored the ruins to a rudimentary liveable condition, however the castle suffered from vandalism when the family were away and they sold it after four or five years and by the 1950s the castle was uninhabited and fell into ruin once again.
+In the 1940s the castle was bought by Ida Fulton who restored the ruins to a rudimentary liveable condition, however the castle suffered from vandalism when the family were away and they sold it to Robert Borthwick in 1947.
+The Borthwicks lived in the adjacent cottages but in 1959 sold the castle to John Scott.
+The castle remained uninhabited for some time and fell into ruin once again.

 In 1991 the castle was bought by Nancy and John Patrick Wright and between 1991 and 1997 they restored it along with their sons.
 The hall house was extensively rebuilt to form a three storey block with the second floor under the eaves and featuring dormer windows.
 A tower projecting into the courtyard was added to the east side of the south end of the block.
 Within the tower a scale and platt staircase leads to the first floor from where a spiral staircase leads up in a turret within the re-entrant angle.
 The tower house was also restored at this time and connected to the hall house by a wooden walkway, and a cottage built on the site of the south range.